 - Hormone therapy.
 Some cancers test positive for certain hormones that can be treated with hormone-blocking therapy.
 This treatment can slow or stop the cancer cells from growing or metastasizing.

-- Hysterectomy.
-A hysterectomy is a surgical method that removes a woman’s uterus (the organ where a baby grows during a pregnancy).
-It may be used to treat cancers of the cervix, ovaries, and uterus.
-There are three main ways a hysterectomy is performed, including open, traditional, vaginal, or robotic-assisted laparoscopic.
+- Surgery.
+This approach is used to diagnose and treat many gynecologic tumors.
+We use minimally invasive and robotic surgical approaches when possible.
+A hysterectomy is a type of surgical method that removes a woman’s uterus and can be used to treat cancers of the cervix, ovaries, and uterus.
+A hysterectomy is performed with open, traditional, vaginal, or robotic-assisted laparoscopic approaches.

 - Radiation therapy.
 Usually used as a local treatment for these cancers, which means it targets and affects only the part of the body that needs treatment.
 Some of these therapies use radioactive substances that are given in a vein or by mouth and travel through the body, where it mostly collects in the area of the tumor.